eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/verifiable.presentation.protocol.md

 # 3. Security

-CS endpoints may require an [OAuth 2](https://www.rfc-editor.org/rfc/rfc6749) access token obtained from the resource owner.
+CS endpoints may require an access token obtained from the resource owner.
 For example, a client (the resource owner) that needs to present a VP to an endpoint will provide an access token to the endpoint.
 The endpoint server will in turn use the access token when resolving the VP through a request to the client's Credential Service.

-Tokens may be [OAuth 2.0 Bearer Tokens](https://www.rfc-editor.org/rfc/rfc6750) or any other valid OAuth 2.0 token type.
-Any OAuth 2.0 grant type may be used to request the access tokens.
+The format of the access token is not defined.
+The only requirement is that the token can be used by the Credential Service to perform an access control check as defined in [Section 3.1](#31-access-scopes) .

 ## 3.1.
 Access Scopes